From 13 February 2026, trainees are included in the apprentice definition and are exempt from levy.

 Service accrued prior to commencement of the scheme is only able to be claimed by the worker if they remain employed with your business for more than 7 years and hold a long service leave entitlement under the Long Service Leave Act 1987.
 Please refer to the Transitional Arrangements for more information.

-The scheme is funded by a levy paid by employers, based on their worker's remuneratoin (excluding apprentices who are levy free).
+The Portable Long Service Leave scheme is funded by a levy paid by employers, based on their worker's remuneration (excluding apprentices who are levy free).
 This money is invested and used to pay long service leave entitlements and scheme administration costs.

 What is the current levy rate?